MileHacker Logo

 Preventative Actions

-Traveler's Diarrhea: Drink only Bottled water, steer clear of ice if unsure, eat food that is freshly cooked, wash hands.
+Traveler's Diarrhea: Drink only Bottled water, steer clear of ice if unsure, eat freshly cooked food, wash hands.
 Carry Anti-diarrhea medication.

-Heatstroke/Dehydration: Drink plenty of bottled water, avoid prolonged peak sun exposure, wear light clothing.
+Heatstroke/Dehydration: Drink plenty of bottled water, avoid prolonged peak sun contact, wear light clothing.

 Mosquito-borne Diseases: Use Insect repellent containing DEET or picaridin.
 Wear long sleeves/pants at dawn/dusk.